rjmfernandes/kafkaStreamsRefactor/kafkaStreamsRefactor1/README.md

 Just run the io.confluent.developer.App class.

-You should see on the mongo express interface on http://localhost:18081 with user/password admin/pass for the database demo, the new topic orders-enriched with the data from the orders topic enriched with the customer and product data from the other topics.
+You should see the new topic orders-enriched with the data from the orders topic enriched with the customer and product data from the other topics.

 Now we can configure the sink connector to sink the data to the mongodb database.